straw-hat-team/commanded/guides/explanations/commands.md

 config :commanded, default_consistency: :strong
 ```

-This will effect command dispatch, event handlers, and process managers where a consistency is not explicitly defined.
+This will effect command dispatch and event handlers where a consistency is not explicitly defined.

 #### Consistency failures